 - Miracle Feet funds surgeries to cure Clubfoot.
 1 in every 750 kids worldwide is born with club foot – a deformity that left untreated leads to inability to walk.
 Over 1 million kids have untreated clubfoot.
 In many countries, disability leads to neglect, abuse and inability to have a decent life.
 Those countries are often the ones that don’t have the resources for treatment. $500 will treat one child’s clubfoot, and change that child’s life forever.

 - Himalayan Cataract Project (HCP) cures blindness by providing a 10-minutes surgery that fixes cataracts.
-HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 ($115-$169) per eye in developing nations.
+HCP has taken a procedure that costs $3,000 in the US and has brought that cost down to under $200 in developing nations.
 So far, HCP has helped restore sight to about 500,000 people in Nepal, Tibet, Pakistan, India, Bhutan, China, Thailand, Vietnam, and North Korea.
-Their site says it costs $25 for each surgery, but that doesn’t incorporate all of their nonprofit’s costs it comes out to about $200 per person cured of blindness.
+HCP let me know that it costs $25 for the materials for each surgery.
+If we look at all of their nonprofit’s costs it comes out to about $200 per person cured of blindness.
 Keep in mind that those costs include routine eyecare for close to two million people and training eye surgeons around the world who go on to help thousands of additional patients.
 So, the cost to cure blindness in one person is actually much less than $200, but I thought it was reasonable to include the organization’s costs beyond the materials used in surgery.
-In any event it is a bargain for curing blindness!
+In any event it is a bargain for curing blindness and a great investment!

 - Help a teacher get the supplies needed for class.
 DonorsChoose.org let’s you support schools and teachers in your community so students can get the tools, supplies and experiences they need for a great education.
 You scroll through the requests of different teachers and choose the one you’d like to support.
 Here’s an opportunity where a small donation will make a big difference.

 - Provide a small gift and note to a neighbor or friend.
 A woman on our street gives our son a holiday basket every year.
 It probably costs $5, but it makes our son (and us) ecstatic.